 While the Tourist Card is a Cuban government requirement, the General License is a US government requirement.

-Every American traveling to Cuba in 2019 must plan their trip within the guidelines of a category of authorized travel, known as a General License.
-There are 11 Categories of Authorized Travel to Cuba, ranging from religious visits to humanitarian projects.
+Every American traveling to Cuba in 2023 must plan their trip within the guidelines of a category of authorized travel, known as a General License.
+There are 12 Categories of authorized travel to Cuba, ranging from religious visits to humanitarian projects.

 Each of these categories has a different set of rules and regulations that you must obey while you travel.
 Luckily, it’s very easy to plan a 100% legal trip under the Support for the Cuban People category.
 If you have any questions about how it works, feel free to contact one of our Cuban travel experts!

-The category of authorized travel (General License) you choose is self-declared—that means there’s no paperwork required.
-Simply verbally report the same category any time you’re asked for it, such as when booking plane tickets or at customs.
-This category is governed on the honor system, there’s no need to keep a physical piece of paper or a card with you when you travel.
+The General License category of authorized travel you choose is self-declared—that means there’s no paperwork required.
+You simply declare the category when booking plane tickets and lodging.
+The regulations are governed by the honor system, so there’s no need for any physical piece of paper to show permission when you travel.

-Once you have chosen your General License, you must make sure to follow the rules of your chosen category.
-For example, the Support for the Cuban People category requires that you participate in a full-time schedule of activities that support the Cuban people, keep receipts for five years, have an itinerary documenting your activities, and avoid spending money at GAESA-owned (military-owned) businesses.
+Once you have chosen your travel category, you must make sure to follow the rules of your chosen category.
+For example, the Support for the Cuban People category requires that you participate in a full-time schedule of activities that support the Cuban people, keep records of your trip for five years, have an itinerary documenting your activities, and avoid spending money at GAESA-owned (military-owned) businesses.

-If you’re traveling like a local, staying in casas particulares, and eating in private restaurants, it’s very easy to avoid prohibited businesses.
-You can get more details in our article on American travel to Cuba in 2019.
+If you’re traveling like a local, staying in privately owned rentals (also called casas particulares), and eating in privately owned restaurants, it’s very easy to avoid prohibited businesses.
+You can get more details in our article on American travel to Cuba in 2023.